josephakpro/Financial_Forecasting/README.md

 ## 🎯 Business Objective

-The primary goal of this project is to empower financial institutions to make data-driven decisions.
-Specifically, the dashboard is built to:
+The primary goal of this project is to make data-driven decisions using an interactive dashboard built to:

 * **Predict** future loan demand accurately.
 * **Optimize** resources and capital allocation based on projected needs.
-* **Understand** historical and emerging financial trends.
 * **Evaluate** the impact of external economic drivers on core business metrics.
 * **Support** strategic planning and scenario-based risk management.